-Since 2014 The Duo hosts regular recital series at the University of St.Thomas in Houston, where their concerts attract full house audiences and regularly earn the artists standing ovations and acclaim.
+Since 2014 The Duo hosts a regular recital series at the University of St.Thomas in Houston, where their concerts attract wide audiences and regularly earn the artists standing ovations and acclaim.

 The Duo enjoys a growing number of out-of-town engagements in Texas, with performances in Huntsville, Dallas, Fort Worth, Boerne and Missouri City.
 In March of 2019 they have made their debut at the Tobin Center for the Performing Arts in San Antonio, playing a special recital sponsored by Classical Music Institute, titled "Devotion & Resilience".
-The recital was met with universal acclaim, and it was followed by a broadcast on San Antonio's classical radio station.
+The recital was met with universal acclaim, and it was followed by a broadcast on San Antonio's Texas Public Radio.

 In the 2018-19 concert season Duo Dramatique performed for the Classical Music Institute Concert Series in San Antonio, Texas, and Phil Kramer Recital Series in Missouri City.
 They have also made their debut at the Cave Without a Name in Boerne, Texas, where they performed in the Cave's spectacular natural acoustics almost 100 feet underground.